Size-Ramsey numbers of graphs with maximum degree three: The proof

 Let $U$ be the largest subset of $V(\Gamma)$ such that either the red or the blue subgraph of $\Gamma[U]$ does not contain $\cT$.
 We distinguish two cases, depending on whether $U$ has size at most $\frac{n}{10^3 T_1}$ or not.
+For example, if $\Gamma$ is completely red, then we would be in the latter case.

 \textbf{Case I}